rocker-org/website/images/versioned/shiny.md

 ### Run by non-root user

-Shiny Server is normally run by the `root` user, and sessions within the Shiny Server use the non-root user with UID 999 named `shiny`.
+Shiny Server is normally run by the `root` user, and sessions within the Shiny Server use the non-root user named `shiny`.

 By setting the `--user` option as follows, Shiny Server can be run by the `shiny` user.